MultiFileTest: A Multi-File-Level LLM Unit Test Generation Benchmark and Impact of Error Fixing Mechanisms: Limitations

 \subsection{Evaluation Metrics}

-We focus on three key aspects when evaluating the generated unit tests: compilation rate, correctness rate, and coverage rate. \textit{Compilation rate} (ComR) measures the percentage of projects in which the generated test suites compile successfully, indicating how often LLMs produce unit test suites that can be executed without compilation errors.
-The compilation rate for all projects in $X$ is defined as $ComR = \frac{|X^{com}|}{|X|}$, where $X$ is the project set and $X^{com}\subset X$ denotes the subset of projects whose test suites compile successfully. \textit{Correctness rate} (CR) calculates the percentage of unit tests that are correct out of all generated unit tests for each project, providing insight into the accuracy of the test generation process.
+We focus on three key aspects when evaluating the generated unit tests: executability rate, correctness rate, and coverage rate. \textit{Executability rate} (ER) measures the percentage of projects in which the generated test suites compile/execute successfully, indicating how often LLMs produce executable unit test suites.
+The executability rate for all projects in $X$ is defined as $ER = \frac{|X^{er}|}{|X|}$, where $X$ is the project set and $X^{er}\subset X$ denotes the subset of projects whose test suites compile/execute successfully. \textit{Correctness rate} (CR) calculates the percentage of unit tests that are correct out of all generated unit tests for each project, providing insight into the accuracy of the test generation process.
 On average, more than 95\% of vanilla-generated unit tests compare expected and actual values, reinforcing the validity of CR as an evaluation metric.
 Detailed statistics see Appendix~\ref{appendix: assert_statistics}.
 The correctness rate for the project $x$ is defined as $CR_x = \frac{|T_x^{cor}|}{|T_x|}$, where $T_x$ is the generated test suite and $T_x^{cor}\subset T_x$ denotes the correct unit test set for the project $x$. \textit{Coverage rate} analyzes both line and branch coverage to understand how well the generated unit tests explore the code's functionality.
 The coverage rate for the project $x$ is defined as $CR_x = \frac{covered(x)}{total(x)}$, where $covered(x)$ denotes the number of covered lines/branches in project $x$ and $total(x)$ the total number of lines/branches in project $x\in X$.